Back

 How to use

-Take a Neem supplement in the morning on an empty stomach, or you can take Neem with Turmeric for even more yogic benefits.
-Use Neem powder topically for skin, teeth and hair.*
+Take a Neem supplement in the morning on an empty stomach, or with food if you have a sensitive stomach.
+You can also use Neem powder topically for skin, teeth and hair.*

 Herbs for the Throat Chakra